The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 20

-The Vanguard Target Retirement 2050 Fund dividend reflects the fund's all-in-one structure: a broadly diversified portfolio designed for investors planning to retire between 2048 and 2052, with an asset mix that automatically shifts from stocks toward bonds as the target date approaches.
-VFIFX currently yields 1.91%, with a trailing annual dividend rate of $1.2385 per share paid quarterly.
+The Vanguard Target Retirement 2050 Fund dividend comes from an all-in-one fund designed for investors planning to retire between 2048 and 2052, gradually shifting its mix from stocks toward bonds as that date approaches.
+VFIFX currently yields 1.84%, with a trailing annual dividend rate of $1.2385 per share paid quarterly.
 The next ex-dividend date is December 23, 2025.
-With a beta of 1.2, the fund carries slightly above-average market sensitivity, making it a fit for long-horizon investors who can tolerate equity-level volatility in exchange for broad diversification.
+With a beta of 1.19, the fund carries slightly more volatility than the broader market, which shapes its fit for investors comfortable with equity-level swings in exchange for broad diversification.

 Vanguard Target Retirement 2050 Fund dividend history shows a CAGR of 7.8% per year from 2009 to 2025.
 Per-share payments grew from $0.3710 to $1.2385 over that window (2026 data is partial and excluded from the growth calculation).
-The largest single-year jump in the window was 619.1% in 2021, which reflects a distribution event rather than a sustained acceleration in underlying income growth, and the data also contains at least one year-over-year decline exceeding 5%.
+The largest annual increase in the window was 619.1% in 2021, and the data also contains at least one year-over-year decline exceeding 5%, which reflects the fund's exposure to market-driven income fluctuations rather than a managed dividend policy.

 | Period | CAGR | From | To |